ro-sanda/Z--explorer-2.0/README.md

 Download main directory */Z'-explorer 2.0/* into your system.
 To start, set on */lib/* folder and run *make*.
-No aditionally steps are required.
+No additional steps are required.

-The script runs on C++.
+The script runs in C++.

-If changes in source code are done, set on */lib/* folder again and repeat the above before running .
+If changes in source code are done, set on */lib/* folder again and repeat the above before running.